xldenis/ill/README.md

 ## Installation

-To install Ill, clone this repository and build it using `stack`.
+To install Thrill, clone this repository and build it using `stack`.

-To build Ill, you will need the following dependencies
+To build Thrill, you will need the following dependencies

 - LLVM 6
 - The Boehm–Demers–Weiser garbage collector (libgc)